firament/fdd/README.md

 ## Before Running

-1. In fdd-data.sh
+1. In setup-fdd.sh
-	- Line 10
+	- Line 10 : Change `<plain-text-password>` to 'Actual password'
-	- Change `/full/path/to/this/file` to 'Actual path'
+	- Line 11 :Change `/full/path/to/this/file` to 'Actual path'
-2. In setup-fdd.sh
-	- Line 19
-	- Change `<plain-text-password>` to 'Actual password'
+		- Without any trailing `/` in path

 ---